The Writing Center

 - And many more!

 Our Writing Center consultants are Cornish students, mentored by the Writing Center Director, Amanda Hill.
 Peer consultants are inquisitive writers and artists who are thrilled to talk with fellow artists about their writing.
-Writing Center consultants take a semester-long class dedicated to theories about writing and developing strategies for supporting all kinds of writers with all kinds of writing questions.
+Writing Center consultants take a semester-long class dedicated to theories about writing and learning while developing strategies for supporting all writers with many kinds of writing questions.

 Writing Center Director